 - We do not publish conference proceedings as such.
 Books are published based on papers presented at any of our conferences, if they form a common theme.
 Conferences are not thematic, but books can be drawn from a very specific area of research.
 Contributors to any of our publications receive only an electronic version of their paper.
 Each editor of a book receives one complimentary copy of the book.

 - We do not organize conferences that focus on a specific theme within one discipline.
 All our conferences are non-thematic.
 Moreover, events may be organized in parallel with each other in order to contribute to the interdisciplinary nature of our mission.
 If parallel events correspond in this way, joint sessions may be organized and listed in the programs of both symposiums.
-However, we are prepared to assist academic members and friends who wish to organize a panel discussion on a specific theme, as part of one of our general conferences.
+However, we are prepared to assist academic members and friends who wish to be stream leaders on a specific theme, as part of one of our general conferences.
 Academic members and friends of ATINER are welcome to take the lead and organize such small events, but they must respect the policies outlined here.
-Before submitting a proposal, please consider our guidelines available on www.atiner.gr/Panel-Proposals.pdf.
+Before submitting a proposal, please consider our guidelines available on www.atiner.gr/Stream-Proposals.pdf.
 If we receive an abstract with a particularly interesting theme from a qualified academic during the submission process, the executive committee of ATINER may invite that academic to help with the conference to organize a thematic session (stream).
 In this case, they would organize further submissions around the theme of their paper and serve as chairperson for the corresponding session.
 This would be in addition to their paper presentation.
 Administrative support, such as a stream website, is provided by ATINER.